Sunday, 16 April 2023

 (Season 16, Dr 4 with Romana I, 23/12/1978-13/1/1979, producer: Graham Williams, script editor: Anthony Read, writer: Robert Holmes, director: Norman Stewart)

-'Hi there, I'm looking for the fifth key to time.
+''Hi there, I'm looking for the fifth key to time.
 You haven't seen anything...odd around here have you?
 People painted green, a giant squid several miles wide...
 Yeah we're probably in the right place then.
-Yeah, we could probably help you out with that too while we're here.
-Kind of 'squid pro quo' really when you think about it'.
+A revolution?
+We could probably help you out with that too while we're here.
+Kind of 'squid pro quo' really when you think about it.
+Hey don’t poke me with that spear, that joke wasn’t that bad, you’re just green about my jokes…Oh, Sorry.
+Yes that was a bit insensitive now I think about it’.

 Ranking: 206